Ultimate acceptance comes from God.

 We go technology-free at camp, and the difference is palpable.
 Our 17-year-old campers come to camp with their cell phones packed up and ready to be turned in – they long for a break, for the opportunity to enjoy life without feeling like they must be connected and available all the time.

-When our campers step away from all technology, they slow down and can enjoy the simple sweetness of life that is so easily overlooked.
-At Greystone, seventeen year-olds roll down the grassy lawns and catch fireflies at dusk.
+When our campers step away from all technology, they slow down and enjoy the simple sweetness of life that is so easily overlooked.
+At Greystone, high schoolers roll down the grassy lawns and catch fireflies at dusk.
 Without the temptation to check phones or zone out in a screen, deep conversations seem as natural as breathing.
 When we focus wholly on the moment, on the people we’re with and the place we’re in, we connect in a way we never can through a screen.
 It’s a beautiful thing.

 “Greystone is a safe place for my daughter to spend her summer.
 She can be herself without worrying about peer pressure or being ‘cool.’
 She sounds great every time she talks about camp!”